capport-wg/7710bis/README.md

    o  URI: The URI for the captive portal API endpoint to which the user
       should connect (encoded following the rules in [RFC3986]).

+Kumari & Kline         Expires September 12, 2019               [Page 4]

+Internet-Draft             DHCP Captive-Portal                March 2019

    See [RFC7227], Section 5.7 for more examples of DHCP Options with URIs.

-Kumari & Kline            Expires July 19, 2019                 [Page 4]

-Internet-Draft             DHCP Captive-Portal              January 2019

 2.3.
 The Captive-Portal IPv6 RA Option